jaredleekatzman/Wordly/Documentation/Wordly_Writeup.md

 ## Abstract

+***What's that word?***

+*It's what happens when you put a lot of pressure on something to shrink it?*

+***It's on the tip of my tongue...***

+Wordly is a reverse dictionary decision system that could answer this question.
+More flexible and usable than a thesaurus, Wordly is a complete cognitive-based decision system (a thesaurus query, to the contrary, would be based on a large set of granular word congruence rules).
+It can take any novel, user-defined description of a word and produce the word the user is trying to describe.

+It might have taken you, a human proficient in the english language and familiar with this mode of forgetfullness (maybe even for this exact situation!) a moment beofre guessing: "compress".
+You read all the words in the description, then formed some semantic representation from the input (this is the part humans naturally excel at, while machines struggle), then searched your memory for a matching word.
+But your memory is fickle!
+You can know exactly what to look for, but maybe it has been years since you thought of "compress" that way, and it simply doesnt show up while you rack your brain.

+This simple, fun example demonstrates why a user might be interested in interacting with our system as presented here.
+As this document will show, we have built a user interface that is tailored to this use.
+However, the simplicity here obfuscates the complexity of such a decision, which boils down to choosing a single word that captures the meaning of a series of words.
+Wordly can map an infinitely large set of word *descriptions* to a finite set of *precise words*.
+We should not overlook the deeper potential of such a system: a ready-made method for assigning semantic meaning to word strings could be used in a number of language-processing contexts.

+The rest of this paper will focus on the design and implementation details of this system, as well as results and analysis of performance.
+The rest of this section give a brief overview of the major concepts involved.

+The first concept we borrow from computational linguistics and Natural Language Processing (NLP).
+An age old problem in NLP is how to represent semantics, or meaning.
+One method is to use semantic vectors, where the meaning of a word is encoded in a high dimensional vector whose position relative to other words reflects their related meanings.

+Under the hood, Wordly makes its decisions by using a series of weights that have been pre-computed by a recurrent nueral network (RNN) to choose the most important parts of the user input.
+The Network then produces a vectorized representation of the entire query string, or *description*.

-This reverse dictionary makes decision by using the weights computed by the RNN.
-The RNN 'decided' on these weights by performing thousands of computation to minimize the euclidian distance between a predicted word vector and a definition entry's true value.
-When the user queries the reverse dictionary, it performs a mathematical operation on the vectorized version of the query.
+The RNN 'decided' on the weights when it was 'trained' on a large set of dictionary *definitions*.
+The training process involves performing thousands of computations to minimize the euclidian distance between a predicted *word vector* and the *definition* entry's true value; thus, the RNN learns over time how to set the weights such that all definitions, on average, produce vectors that are close to their partner *words*.

+When the user queries our reverse dictionary with a *description*, Wordly performs a mathematical operation on the vectorized version of the query: It is able to compare words to the semantic representation of the *description* and use this to test candidates.
 We decide to show the user the X  closest words in vector space, in hopes that one of them is the word the user is thinking of.

 ## Design
 Numerous algorithms in Natural Language Processing (NLP) compute mathematical representations of words.
 These representations have shown to encode important semantic relationships and allow for more effective language modeling.